elhajdi/sylius-docker-env/README.md

-Easy Environment where you can
+Docker Environment where you can run and work easilly on Sylius project

 # Run with docker compose
 Run this command to build image and run containers.